Table of Contents

 But wait, there's more!
 A "poor" network latency result is anything over 100 milliseconds.
 Yikes!
 That's enough time to make a sandwich while you wait for your data packets to travel from one point to another.
 High latency can lead to significant user frustration and impaired application performance.

 Of course, acceptable latency results can vary depending on the specific application or industry.
-For example, financial trading platforms may require extremely low latency, with acceptable latencies less than 10 milliseconds.
+For example, financial trading platforms may require extremely low latency, with acceptable or good latency rates at less than 10 milliseconds.

 In general, network administrators aim to keep latency as low as possible to ensure optimal network performance and user experience.
 They can achieve this by optimizing network routing, increasing bandwidth, and reducing congestion on the network.